chinapedia/wikipedia.abstract.en/Page/Lunar_phase.md

 : Principal and intermediate phases of the Moon

-Moon_phases_en.jpg.
+.
 Each phase would be rotated 180° if seen looking northward from the Southern Hemisphere.
-The upper part of the diagram is not to scale, as the Moon is much farther from Earth than shown here.]]
-Expedition_24_Crescent_Moon.jpg crew member.]]
-The_Moon's_Phases_as_Seen_from_Space.ogv
+The upper part of the diagram is not to scale, as the Moon is much farther from Earth than shown here.]] crew member.]]

 Non-Western cultures may use a different number of lunar phases; for example, traditional Hawaiian culture has a total of 30 phases (one per day).[1]